 Financial wellness can help relieve stress and tension on relationships or just personal stress and tension.

-- Mint: Mint’s been around for a long time and moved through a number of versions.
-While it has more features than you might need, it is the most comprehensive app for understanding your entire financial landscape.
+- Mint: Mint is one of the most comprehensive apps for understanding your entire financial landscape.
 It can even help you increase your credit score!

 - Qapital: Qapital connects to your bank accounts and lets you save money, set goals, get investment advice, and even uses IFTTT (if this then that) rules to automate actions.